kwabenasapong/openpldoc/manual/source/display_tags.rst

 :ref:`g-formatting-tags` can be inserted by typing the tag into the text that is being edited or by using the mouse to select and insert the tags.
+:ref:`g-formatting-tags` can not span across page breaks.
+If a tag begins with text on one side of a page break it cannot stretch across the break.
+Instead, two sets of tags will need to be used on each side of the break.

 Adding Formatting Tags Using Text
 ---------------------------------